MiningTcup/YouClient/README.md

 By choosing to use YouClient, you acknowledge and agree that you are doing so at your own risk and discretion.
 The creators and contributors will not be liable under any circumstances for claims or damages resulting from the use of this software.
 This software is distributed under the MIT License, which explicitly states that there is no warranty for the program, to the extent permitted by applicable law.

-In simpler terms, if you think YouClient is a virus or if it causes any harm, remember that you're using it by choice, and you can't threaten the creators for any problems you believe it causes.
+In simpler terms, if you think YouClient is a virus or if it causes any harm, remember that you're using it by choice, and you can't threaten the creators or contributors for any problems you believe it causes.
 It's important to understand and accept these terms before using the software.